Your New Financial Year’s Resolutions

+New Year, New Me.
 We’ve all heard it.
 Sometimes even from our own lips.
 At the stroke of midnight, proclamations of living better lives are made to the universe, usually revolving around eating healthier, giving more to charity, and loving our peers.
 The beginning of a new annual cycle shines a light onto our habits.
 The question is: why isn’t the same treatment afforded to the New Financial Year?
-Well, crack open the champagne, because Swoosh is here with some resolutions for a better financial you.
+Well, crack open the champagne, because Swoosh is here with some New financial year’s resolutions for you.

 Resolution #1: Healthy Credit Rating